ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 * `find`
 * `grep`

 Often no distinction is made between commands and utilities.
-Any text after the command line prompt is called a command.
+Any text after the command-line prompt is called a command.

 #### pwd

 Let's consider the commands in Table 2-1.
 We have just started the terminal.
 The first thing we do is to find out the current directory.
 The MSYS2 terminal prints it before the command prompt.
 This output depends on the terminal configuration.
 If you are running Linux or macOS, the terminal does not print the current directory with the default setup.

 After starting the MSYS2 terminal, the home directory of the current user opens.
 It has the abbreviation that is the tilde symbol ~.
-You see this symbol before the command line prompt.
+You see this symbol before the command-line prompt.
 You can work with the abbreviation ~ in the same way as with an absolute path.

 Run the `pwd` built-in command to get the current directory.
 Figure 2-7 shows how it looks like.
 The command prints the absolute path to the user's home directory: `/home/ilya.shpigor`.